TL;DR

 Law firms are businesses.
 Although they're offering services that are certainly distinct from other partnerships, LLCs, and corporations, law firms are still businesses that need to consider clients' interests and needs to be successful.
 Similarly, like other businesses that provide varied services, law firms must market themselves to potential "buyers" (i.e., clients) to keep the firm running.
 And, of course, not unlike other businesses, law firms need to gain the trust of clients to continue attracting new clients and to demonstrate to other legal practitioners that they're providing valuable services to their communities.

-We're not suggesting that law firms necessarily have anything in common with, for example, art galleries in the same area of town.
+We're not suggesting that law firms necessarily have anything in common with, for example, an art gallery in the same area of town.
 What we are saying, however, is that, regardless of the content of your business, it can be helpful to use business marketing language to develop the most effective strategies for marketing your business.
 For a law firm, you can find much value in thinking about your "buyer personas."

 So, what are buyer personas?
 According to HubSpot, a buyer persona is the most detailed "semi-fictional representation of your ideal customer" you can imagine.
+To create one, you should consider questions like:

-Where does the buyer persona live?
+- Where does the buyer persona live?

-What kind of home does that buyer persona live in?
+- What kind of home does that buyer persona live in?

-What kinds of social issues does the buyer persona care about?
-What types of cultural matters are significant to the buyer persona?
+- What kinds of social issues does the buyer persona care about?

-How old is this semi-fictional person?
+- How old is this semi-fictional person?

-What are some key features of this semi-fictional person's other socioeconomic or sociocultural background?
+- What are some key features of this semi-fictional person's other socioeconomic or sociocultural background?

 You might think of a buyer persona as a roadmap for the type of person you want to gain as a client (or, if you're recruiting, as a potential new team member at your law firm).
 Who are you selling your website and blog posts to?
 You'll want to answer that question before you ever begin writing.